 Title search: ✖

-We have reached the end of our Top Ten New Year's Resolutions blog series and the final aspiration for 2015 is (drumroll, please): Losing weight!
+One of the most popular New Year's Resolutions is to lose weight and live a healthier lifestyle.
 Surprised?
 Yea, neither were we.
 But, just because it's the typical resolution, doesn't mean it shouldn't get the same amount of attention as the others.
-Which is why we're taking a different approach to tackling the desire to lose weight this year: using social media!
+Which is why we're taking a different approach to tackling the desire to lose weight this year: using technology & social media!

 What keeps you from going to the gym consistently and eating right for all three meals?
 Time, right?
 We get so caught up in our schedules that we don't find the hour to go to the gym or spare the minutes to cook up something healthy as opposed to stopping by the Wendys on the way home.
 Over time we get used to skipping out on our diet and workout routine and, eventually, our New Year's Resolution to lose weight is put on hold until next year.

 Now there are plenty of different ways to tacke the weight loss dilemma, but for this blog post we want to help you figure out how to set up consistent reminders that keep you from forgoing your resolution and being content with an unhealthy lifestyle.
 Most of us spend way too much time on social media.
 So, let's utilize this addiction!
 Below are ways for turning the most popular social media platforms into sources of inspiration, encouragement, networking, and accountability so you stay on track with your goal to lose weight this year!